-6. Lembitu Street 55 - Gunnar Aarma "The last by the sea" - so the famous house that hosted many visitors and received many letters in its time was called.
+6. Lembitu Street 55 - Gunnar Aarma

+The last by the sea - so was called the famous house that hosted many visitors and received many letters in its own time.
 Every taxi driver that was working during Gunnar Aarma's Pärnu-period knew the Aarma house.
 Healer and esoteric writer Aarma hosted fasting hikes during the late 1970's.
-Those hikes were sometimes also called hunger hikes; they did however bring together people from Pärnu and further away.
+Those hikes were sometimes also called hunger hikes, however they brought together people from Pärnu and further away.
 The life of Aarma was difficult.
-He grew up in Tallinn and spent many years in Russia having been deported there with his family.
-After returning to Estonia, Aarma moved to Pärnu where he built a house in Raeküla.
+He grew up in Tallinn and spent many years in Russia upon being deported there with his family.
+After returning to Estonia Aarma moved to Pärnu where he built a house in Raeküla.
 It was the last house in Lembitu Street for a long time - thus the nickname stated at the beginning.
 Aarma mainly worked as a music teacher.
 In 2001.
 Silja Joon wrote in Pärnu Postimees: "Gunnar Aarma was the most wellknown for his healing methods and wise advice, however his interesting trips and exclusive meetings with prominent people before World War II deserve no less attention.
-For example, he had met Hemingway as well as Franco's wife and even Hitler himself, just to mention a few of the famous people Aarma had the chance to meet eye-to-eye."
+For example, he had met Hemingway as well as Franco's wife and even Hitler himself, just to mention few of the famous people Aarma has had the chance to meet eye-to-eye."

-Aarma has written and published several books and articles, Maria Tilk, Aarma's daughter has given account of his biography in the book "My father Gunnar Aarma".
+Aarma has written and published several books and articles, Maria Tilk, Aarma's daughter has put down his biography in the book "My father Gunnar Aarma".
 Ingvar Luhaäär has compiled a compendium based on his interviews with Aarma.
 The last years of his life before passing away in 2001 Aarma spent in Tallinn.
-Photo from the internet 7.
-Merimetsa Street 64 (behind the house in Lembitu Street) - the fire brigade's square Social and communal life has always been active in Raeküla.
-The school building at Lembitu 1 slowly turned into a cultural centre where - especially in the 1930's